rocreguant/fifa-players-database/README.md

-This is a repo where I'll put the stats from all players available online.º
+This is a repo where I'll put the stats from all players available online.